dennisXZX/web-developer-notes/README.md

 ‘this’ is a Javascript keyword.
 The value of ‘this’ varies depending on how a function is invoked.
 Mainly there are four different patterns.

-- when invoked as a function, ‘this’ refers to the window object.
+- when invoked as a function, ‘this’ refers to the window object in non-strict mode, or `undefined` in strict mode.
 - when invoked as a method, ‘this’ refers to the object that calls the method.
 - when invoked as a constructor function, ‘this’ refers to the object instance created by the constructor.
 - when invoked by using call() and apply() method, ‘this’ refers to the object passed in as the first parameter.